AI

 off, not from EE, but from BT.
 I'd traded off 30 minutes of listening

-for saving a waste of an engineers time!
-After all the guy might
+the situation, for saving a waste of an engineers time!
+After

-have been up the pole for an hour before announcing himself and
+all the guy might have been up the pole for an hour before announcing

-being turned away.
+himself and being turned away.

-Everything went really well
+Everything then went really

-BT had forgotten to do something technical.
+line because BT (or Openreach) had forgotten to do something

 As you can see the speeds are